xiix0/scam/README.md

-You are destined to become the commandant of the fighting men of the department of transportation.
+Q:	Why did the tachyon cross the road?
+A:	Because it was on the other side.